 Section 508 issues did not apply to pages on Accessible.org, thus qualifying it to be Section 508 Bobby Approved and entitled to use the Section 508 Bobby Approval icon.

-Accessible.org used to offer accessibility-related resources for nonprofit and small business website designs in the form of advice, products and services.
-Its services generally consisted of:
+We offer accessibility-related resources for nonprofit and small business website designs in the form of advice, products and services.
+These services generally consist of:

 - site promotion geared to small business accessibility

-WebAIM is a non-profit organization within the Center for Persons with Disabilities at Utah State University, has been providing Web accessibility solutions since 1999.
+WebAIM is a non-profit organization within the Center for Persons with Disabilities at Utah State University.
+It has been providing Web accessibility solutions since 1999.